avadheshy/notes/dbms/mongodb.md

 This performs a left outer join.
 MongoDB also supports:
 - Multiple joins using multiple $lookup stages
 - $unwind to flatten joined arrays
+- If a document has an array field, $unwind splits that document into multiple documents, one per array element.
 - Correlated subqueries with pipeline in $lookup

 ### 17. How can you limit the number of documents returned by a MongoDB query?